To BPA or not to BPA?

 The report by the government-funded watchdog that makes regulatory recommendations to the EU mirrors similar findings by the FDA, which banned BPA in baby bottles in 2012, but has yet to conclude that the endocrine-disrupting chemical is dangerous enough to be outlawed entirely.

-Yet, despite the FDA’s stance, the “BPA-free” bonanza has taken over the plastics world — changing how bottles and packaging are manufactured and what consumers look for.
+Yet, despite the FDA’s stance, the “BPA-free” bonanza has taken over the plastics world — changing how bottles and packaging are manufactured, and turning shopping into a game of "eat from this, not that."

 BPA has had many uses: it stiffens plastic food containers, is an essential ingredient of the epoxy coating that lines the insides of most food cans in the U.S., and it’s found in the thermal paper often used in cash register receipts.
 The worrisome aspect of BPA is that it migrates from packaging into food and drinks, making it ingestible to consumers.